Best Proxies for Pokémon Center Drops in 2026

 Checkout setupSticky sessions through queue, cart, and payment

-If you are preparing for a Pokemon Center restock, build the plan around checkout tasks first.
-Twenty serious checkout tasks should have 20 sticky residential sessions, plus backups.
+If you are preparing for a Pokémon Center restock, build the plan around checkout tasks first.
+Twenty serious checkout sessions should have 20 sticky residential routes plus 2-4 tested spares.
 Check Zenu's residential plans if you need a fresh list before the next restock.

 Best Proxy Type for Pokemon Center